iddryg/SCSeqFxs/README.md

 plot_markers(combined.DCs, get_obj_name(combined.DCs), c("Irf4", "Il12a", "Il15", "Cxcl12", "Cxcl16", "Ccl19", "Mki67", "Xcr1", "Eadem1"))

 ## FindMarkersByConditionEachCluster(dataset, objname)
 Finds the top differentially expressed genes between conditions within a given cluster, for every cluster in the dataset.
+Also, performs GSEA using these differentially expressed genes using the doGSEA() function below.
 For example, "What's differentially expressed between tumor vs. egressed populations in cluster 3? (for each cluster)" For each cluster, it will save text files with the top 50 up- and down- regulated genes between conditions.
 Additionally, ALL DE genes will be saved as a text file.
 Also, a .rnk file will be saved with only the top 50 up- and down- regulated genes and their L2FC values to use for GSEA.
 This function uses FindMarkersByCondition() within it.